UC Climate Stewards

 VISION: Our vision is for California to have engaged communities and functioning ecosystems that are resilient in a changing climate.

-The UC Division of Agriculture and Natural Resources, through the California Naturalist Program, is developing a UC Climate Stewards for California Communities certification program.
-In collaboration with partners including formal and informal science institutions, we will deliver a public program that improves climate change literacy and civic engagement for community and ecosystem resilience throughout California.
+The UC Division of Agriculture and Natural Resources, through the California Naturalist Program, developed a UC Climate Stewards certification program.
+In collaboration with partners, including formal and informal science institutions, we deliver a public course that improves climate change literacy and civic engagement for community and ecosystem resilience throughout California.

-Courses throughout California will combine classroom, online, and field experiences in earth systems, water, energy and agriculture; as well as communication training, citizen science, and community service opportunities.
-After certification, UC Climate Stewards will be encouraged to volunteer in activities ranging from community and citizen science, land and water stewardship, civic engagement, and education and interpretation activities.
+Courses throughout California combine classroom, online, and field experiences in earth systems, water, energy and agriculture; as well as communication training, participatory science, and community service opportunities.
+The course includes an overview of state and local climate policies.
+After certification, UC Climate Stewards are encouraged to volunteer in activities ranging from community and participatory science, land and water stewardship, environmental justice and civic engagement, and education and interpretation activities.

-DONATE: Please consider making a donation to the California Naturalist Climate Stewards Initiative.
+DONATE: Please consider making a donation to sustain UC Climate Stewards.
 Your support to the program fund is particularly important during these formative years as we develop fundamental resources and partnerships to plan for change and resilience.
-Make a donation online here, and earmark it for Climate Stewards in the comment box.
+Make a donation online here, choose the UC Climate Stewards fund.

 CONTACT: Want to stay abreast of Climate Stewards-related activities, find out how your organization can participate, or have additional ideas for program research and development?
 Please share your ideas and contact information here.